numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Casting is typically defined between two types:
-A type is considered to cast safely to a second type when the second type can represent all values of the first faithfully.
+A type is considered to cast safely to a second type when the second type can represent all values of the first without loss of information.
-However, NumPy currently NumPy may inspect the actual value to decide whether casting is safe or not [value_based]_.
+NumPy may inspect the actual value to decide whether casting is safe or not.

 This is useful for example in expressions such as::